fqueyroi/von2network-clust/README.md

-# Source Code and Datasets for submission "Toward Random Walk Based Clustering of Variable-Order Networks" (ICDM 2021)
+# Source Code and Datasets for submission "Toward Random Walk Based Clustering of Variable-Order Networks"

 **Notes:** This folder does not contain a main script for all experiments but different ones explained below